aghilann/Finance-Tracker/README.md

 <h3 align="center">Personal Finance Tracker</h3>

   <p align="center">

-    A dashboard to view your expenses, the value of your investments and the diversity of your portfolio.
+    A dashboard to add and view your expenses and how much you have spent in each category.
+Also allows users to add investments which who's value is updated in real-time utilizing a 3rd party stock market API and renders a piechart to showcase the portfolio diversity of the user.
     <br />
     <br />
     <br />